ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 *  Reference: \[\[this specification\]\]
 -->

-## ACE Groupcomm Key {#iana-key}
+## ACE Groupcomm Key Registry {#iana-key}

-This specification establishes the IANA "ACE Groupcomm Key" registry.
-The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+This specification establishes the IANA "ACE Groupcomm Key" Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

-The columns of this table are:
+The columns of this Registry are:

 * Name: This is a descriptive name that enables easier reference to the item.
 The name MUST be unique.
 It is not used in the encoding.

 * Key Type Value: This is the value used to identify the keying material.
 These values MUST be unique.
 The value can be a positive integer, a negative integer, or a string.

 * Profile: This field may contain a descriptive string of a profile to be used with this item.
-  This should be a value that is in the Name column of the "ACE Groupcomm Profile" registry.
+This should be a value that is in the Name column of the "ACE Groupcomm Profile" Registry.

 * Description: This field contains a brief description of the keying material.

 * References: This contains a pointer to the public specification for the format of the keying material, if one exists.

-This registry has been initially populated by the values in {{kty}}.
+This Registry has been initially populated by the values in {{kty}}.
 The specification column for all of these entries will be this document.

 ## ACE Groupcomm Profile Registry

-This specification establishes the IANA "ACE Groupcomm Profile" registry.
-The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+This specification establishes the IANA "ACE Groupcomm Profile" Registry.
+The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, be supplied as well.
+It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, be supplied as well.

-The columns of this registry are:
+The columns of this Registry are:

 * Name: The name of the profile, to be used as value of the profile attribute.

 * Description: Text giving an overview of the profile and the context it is developed for.

 * CBOR Value: CBOR abbreviation for this profile name.
 Different ranges of values use different registration policies [RFC8126].
 Integer values from -256 to 255 are designated as Standards Action.
 Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
 Integer values greater than 65535 are designated as Expert Review.
 Integer values less than -65536 are marked as Private Use.

 * Reference: This contains a pointer to the public specification of the profile abbreviation, if one exists.

 ## Expert Review Instructions {#review}

-The IANA registry established in this document is defined as expert review.
+The IANA Registries established in this document are defined as expert review.
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points: